This page outlines how to create the key technical components required for distributing your container image product with Google Cloud Marketplace.

 Step 6: Submit

-Once you've confirmed that your solution looks and behaves as you'd expect, click the Submit for review button in the main solution editor menu.
+Once you've confirmed that your product looks and behaves as you'd expect, click the Submit for review button in the main solution editor menu.